jeremyrist/jeremyrist.github.io/journal-week-3.md

 ### Below you will find some bullet points from the highlights of week 3.

-##`jQuery`
-* `jQuery` is a brand new thing that we learned.
-It's an external library.
-It serves to help abbreviate common JavaScript terms like "addEventListenerAll" or others.
-It seems like most JavaScript (JS) language follows similar patterns and so `jQuery` was created to take those patterns and shorten them.
-If writing good code is synonymous with being "short and sweet" then you can see how this would help.
-You just have to be sure to include a link to the `jQuery` library in the header of your HTML.

 ##`CSS`
 ##### _CSS was the main focus of week 3.
 It stands for Cascading Style Sheet.
 It's used to alter the look and the format of websites._